 This 1968 office building has outlived its useful lifespan, and our challenge was to make it into a vibrant, contemporary work environment.
 Rather than tearing the building down, our sustainable strategies to ‘recycle’ the building provided many challenges: weaving new architecture through an existing structure and core footprint and creating two viable floors in only 20 feet of additional height.

 Our program included new facades, public spaces, core, building systems and semi-public amenity areas.
 New mechanical and plumbing systems are surgically woven through structural beams to achieve viable ceiling heights, while maintaining 75% of the original structural frame.
 Green roofs, energy-efficient systems, daylighting strategies, and sustainable technologies create a state-of-the-art environment.

 The design solution creates a modern architecture that acknowledges its urban context.
 A transparent curtain wall system, absent any opaque spandrels, reveals the concrete structure within.
 The building “opens” in the center of the curtainwall, aligning with the building’s internal core and central lobby, while also providing a connection to the street.

 Our team increased the building by two floors and filled in open courts of the existing floor plate to add more than 45,000 gross square feet.
-The new design provides a state-of-the-art work environment that is now competitive within the Washington Class A market.
-The successful outcome of this project exhibits and supports the ability to both foster economic development and practice sustainable design.
+By recycling this building, FOX Architects has sustainably transformed a relic of the past into a contemporary work environment competitive with the Washington class A office building market.